K-Divyasri/ACL--NLP-tasks/README.md

 To address the imbalance, we used 'SMOTE - Synthetic Oversampling Technique' to balance the data.

-## Modeling - performance scores of model deployed
+## Modeling - performance scores of models deployed

 | Feature | Classifier | Accuracy | Precision | Recall | F1 score |
 | :---: | :---: | :---: | :---: | :---: | :---: |